-I pray that I will no longer be wrapped up in an egocentric existence, that my life will no longer be made up of incessant struggle to protect the self, that I will no longer be burdened with the weight of worries over inconsequential matters.
+I pray that I will no longer be wrapped up in an egocentric existence, that my life will no longer be made up of incessant struggle to cherish and protect the self, that I will no longer be burdened with the weight of worries over inconsequential matters.

 I pray that I will no longer cling to life’s comfort and pleasure or dread discomfort and pain.
 I pray that my life will no longer be driven by endless needs and wants, likes and dislikes, desires and fears …

 I pray that the seed of compassion in me will grow to be the essential force of my life, rendering me unflinching confidence, magnanimous forbearance, and inexhaustible energy.